Herman Melville: Melville revival and Melville studies

-The postwar scholars tended to think that Weaver, Harvard psychologist Henry Murray, and Mumford favored Freudian interpretations that read Melville's fiction as autobiography; exaggerated his suffering in the family; and inferred a homosexual attachment to Hawthorne.
+The postwar scholars tended to think that Weaver, Harvard psychologist Henry Murray, and Mumford favored Freudian interpretations that read Melville's fiction as autobiography, exaggerated his suffering in the family, and inferred a homosexual attachment to Hawthorne.
 They saw a different arc to Melville's writing career.
-The first biographers saw a tragic withdrawal after the cold critical reception for his prose works and largely dismissed his poetry.
+The first biographers saw a tragic withdrawal after the cold critical reception of his prose works and largely dismissed his poetry.
 A new view emerged of Melville's turn to poetry as a conscious choice that placed him among the most important American poets.
 Other post-war studies, however, continued the broad imaginative and interpretive style; Charles Olson's Call Me Ishmael (1947) presented Ahab as a Shakespearean tragic hero, and Newton Arvin's critical biography, Herman Melville (1950), won the National Book Award for non-fiction in 1951.

 In the 1960s, Harrison Hayford organized an alliance between Northwestern University Press and the Newberry Library, with backing from the Modern Language Association and funding from the National Endowment for the Humanities, to edit and publish reliable critical texts of Melville's complete works, including unpublished poems, journals, and correspondence.
 The first volume of the Northwestern-Newberry Edition of The Writings of Herman Melville was published in 1968 and the last in the fall of 2017.
 The aim of the editors was to present a text "as close as possible to the author's intention as surviving evidence permits".
 The volumes have extensive appendices, including textual variants from each of the editions published in Melville's lifetime, an historical note on the publishing history and critical reception, and related documents.
 Because the texts were prepared with financial support from the United States Department of Education, no royalties are charged, and they have been widely reprinted.
 Hershel Parker published his two-volume Herman Melville: A Biography, in 1996 and 2002, based on extensive original research and his involvement as editor of the Northwestern-Newberry Melville edition.

 Today Melville's works feature in programs such as the collaboration between Williams College and the Mystic Seaport maritime museum, which together have created an interdisciplinary ocean and coastal studies program.
 Williams-Mystic integrates marine science, maritime history, environmental policy, and literature of the sea.
 Melville scholars Mary Bercaw Edwards and Richard J. King feature among the program's professors.